jzrake/lunum/README.md

 * Arrays of arbitrary dimension, and a growing subset of the Numpy-style array manipulation features.

-* Broadcasting of differently shaped arraysis not yet supported.
+* Broadcasting of differently shaped arrays is not yet supported.
 Presently, all operation must be between arrays of the same shape, or between arrays and scalars.